breebreezy23/cash-register/README.md

 # cash-register

-The Cash Register project is a web-based application that simulates a basic cash register system.
+The Cash Register project is a web-based app that simulates a basic cash register system.
 It's designed to help users manage sales transactions by calculating totals, taxes, and change.
 This project is a great way to practice HTML, CSS, and JavaScript skills.

+I created this as a part of the freecodecamp Javascript course!

 ## Screenshots